- Step 1: Add a new Leen Bakker connection in Channable

 - View items: See products with specific issues.

-- View in build: Redirects to the build step to map missing information.
+- View in build: Redirects to the Build step to map missing information.

-- Set categories: Directs to the categories step to categorize items.
+- Set categories: Directs to the Categories step to categorize items.

-- Show source: Available for ID fields, directing to the settings step.
+- Show source: Available for ID fields.
+Directs to the Settings step.

-5. Preview step
+5. Preview before activating

-- Review shared attributes: Ensure all mandatory shared attributes are filled.
+- Review Shared attributes: Ensure all mandatory shared attributes are filled.

-- Review category-specific attributes: Ensure all mandatory category-specific attributes are filled.
+- Review Category-specific attributes: Ensure all mandatory category-specific attributes are filled.

 - Check for errors: Correct any red-marked fields.